 How to make your commission earnings count!

-Despite this, it may be difficult to obtain a mortgage because banks are reluctant to assess their full income.
-However, we can help!
-Read on to find out more.
+Despite this, it may be difficult to obtain a mortgage because banks are reluctant to assess their full income but we can help you choose a lender that takes a common sense approach.

 How much income will banks accept?